Documentation

 Line Styles

-You can apply custom styles to individual line, such as text colour, background color, bold.
+You can apply custom styles to individual lines, such as text colour, background colour, bold font, italics and more.

 You do this by adding special characters to the start of the line.